hg-mirrors/pypy_extradoc/blog/draft/remove-gil.rst

 Discussions about the infamous Global Interpreter Lock have been around for a while in the Python community.
 There has been various attempts at removing it: some were successful, like e.g. in Jython or IronPython with the help of the platform, and some yet to bear fruit, like `gilectomy`_.
-Since our `February sprint`_ in Leysin, we've been on-and-off tackling the topic of GIL removal in the PyPy project.
+Since our `February sprint`_ in Leysin, we've been on-and-off tackling directly the topic of GIL removal in the PyPy project.

 .. _`February sprint`: https://morepypy.blogspot.it/2017/03/leysin-winter-sprint-summary.html

-As we announced at EuroPython, what we have got so far is a GIL-less PyPy which can to run **very simple** multi-threaded programs which are nicely parallelized.
+As we announced at EuroPython, what we have got so far is a GIL-less PyPy which can run **very simple** multi-threaded programs which are nicely parallelized.
 At the moment, non-simple programs most likely segfaults: the remaining 90% (and another 90%) of work is with putting locks in strategic places so PyPy does not segfault when you try to do a concurrent access to a